Frank Merriam: Full Term

+1938 Gubernatorial election

-By the 1938 general elections, Merriam had lost much support from the right due to the 1935 tax reform laws and support for Social Security, while he garnered little support or sympathy from the left due to his troubled relationship with labor unions and the squelching of the Longshore Strike.
-For the elections, the Democratic Party nominated State Senator Culbert Olson, a former EPIC and Upton Sinclair supporter as well as an unabashed supporter of President Franklin D. Roosevelt's New Deal.
-Republicans, meanwhile, renominated Merriam for a second term of office.
+By the 1938 general election, Merriam had lost much support from the right due to the tax reform laws and support for Social Security, while he garnered little support or sympathy from the left due to his troubled relationship with labor unions and the squelching of the Longshore Strike.
+In the primaries, the Democratic Party nominated State Senator Culbert Olson, a former EPIC and Upton Sinclair supporter as well as an unabashed supporter of President Franklin D. Roosevelt's New Deal.
+Republicans, meanwhile, renominated Merriam for a second full term.

-Merriam lost to Senator Olson in an electoral landslide, ending the Republican dynasty over the governorship that had lasted for over forty years beginning with the election of Governor Henry Gage in 1898.
+Merriam lost to Olson by 220,715 votes, ending the Democratic isolation from the governorship that had lasted for forty years beginning with the election of Governor Henry Gage.

-Post governorship
+Post-governorship

 Merriam resided in the Bluff Park neighborhood of Long Beach, California.

 After his defeat, Merriam retired from public life.
 In 1941 he joined the California Society of the Sons of the American Revolution.
 Following the death of former Governor and U.S. Senator Hiram Johnson in 1945, a brief write-in campaign for Merriam appeared, though it only garnered 500 votes.
-He died at home in Long Beach, on April 25, 1955, of a heart attack at the age of 89.
+He died at home in Long Beach of a heart attack, at age 89, on April 25, 1955.